mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 This interaction underlies the validity of exploring the implementation of GDPs as a unit of activity as it allows for a more detailed and granular exploration of the many actions and operations that comprise each pattern.
 In the following sections, I draw on such detailed observations of participants in practice to outline how GDPs are used by participants.

 <!-- (NOTE - OPERATION, ACTION, ACTIVITY - explore in aT part of this chapte ) -->

 ## Additional Chapter Discussion

+NOTE - in transition the element which show development of understanding via participatory appropriation can be highlighted.
+BUT how much of this is for another chapter?
+I NEED TO PRIORITISE.

 The following observations are primarily focused on implications for practitioners.
 A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.
 In this draft the focus is included in each sub-title.